yanniewu/amazon-bedrock-agent-samples/examples/amazon-bedrock-agents/README.md

 # Amazon Bedrock Agent Examples

-This repository is designed to get you started with Amazon Bedrock Agents by providing a set of examples that demonstrate how orchestrate agentic workflows.
+This repository is designed to get you started with Amazon Bedrock Agents by providing a set of examples that demonstrate how to orchestrate agentic workflows.

 ## Examples